jeremypbeasley/canlis_j/studio.markdown

   is_collection: true
   items:
   - title: Pan Am Smuggler's Wink
-    desc: "Peter Canlis bribed flight attendants to smuggle fresh seafood between his two restaurants: on the mainland in Seattle far away in Honolulu.
-These heroes made it happen."
+    desc: "Peter Canlis bribed flight attendants to smuggle fresh seafood between his two restaurants: on the mainland in Seattle and far away in Honolulu.
+These are the women that made it happen."
     year: 2019
     price: 45
     purchase_url: